DOGE-network/cali_doge/README.md

 ### Workforce Organization as we see it

 The structure outlined in publicpay, fiscal, and ebudget sites conflict slightly.
-Using some basic logic and understanding of how organizations work in practice, the workforce hierarchy represents that structure
+Using some basic logic and understanding of how organizations work in practice, the workforce hierarchy represents that structure.

 ### Explaining Organizational, Budget, Entity, Program, SubProgram, Project, Grant ID, Portal ID codes